issahammoud/internship-interview/README.md

 # internship-interview
-This repository contains some of the material I used for the internship position "Multimodal Embedding Models)
+This repository contains materials I used during interviews for the “Multimodal Embedding Models” internship.